 By Jessica Schimm (Editorial Assistant, Women 2.0)

-Sarah Friar walked in with a presence to close a packed house last Thursday afternoon at the Women 2.0 conference.
-What did we learn from the CFO of Square?
-Well, for one, she likes numbers, but more importantly, having a big vision, can-do attitude and doing work that gives you an adrenaline rush are some of the key ingredients to her success, and, well, happiness.
+Sarah Friar walked in with a commanding presence to close a packed house last Thursday afternoon at the Women 2.0 conference.
+What did we learn from Square’s CFO?
+Well, she likes numbers -but more importantly- having a big vision, a can-do attitude and doing work that gives you adrenaline rushes are key to happiness and success.

 Have a Big Vision